qmolabucr/qntenna/README.txt

 CODING INSTRUCTIONS:

-Users proficient at coding may wish to incorporate the qnttenna.py module into their own scripts. qnttenna.py module contains four public functions (following the standard conventions  that function names beginning with an underscore are considered private).
-Below are the basic descriptions of these functions, for more details look at the comments in qnttenna.py
+Users proficient at coding may wish to incorporate the qnttenna.py module into their own scripts. qnttenna.py module contains six public functions (following the standard conventions  that function names beginning with an underscore are considered private).
+Below are the basic descriptions of these functions, for more details look at the docstrings in qnttenna.py

 NOTE: Given that qnttenna.py uses the pathos.multiprocess module, a form of python's multiprocessing module, the calculation is unstable outside an "if __name__ == 'main'" block.
 If delta_integral starts throwing weird